 Much is said about staff being a company’s greatest resource…and this is true, great employees drive a business and make it successful.
-But employees are only human, and as such, they act as agents of both positive and negative change: in 2021, human error continues to cause most data breaches.
+Employees are only human, and as such, they act as agents of both positive and negative change: in 2021, human error continues to cause most data breaches as cybercriminals continue to exploit human error through phishing attacks and social engineering.
 However, employees also hold the key to positive change in the cyber security realm.
-Our staff are individuals, but collectively they can help to form a human firewall that stops cyber threats dead.
+Our staff are individuals, but collectively training employees can help to form a human firewall that stops cyber threats dead.
 Here is how…

 A human firewall is the real-world equivalent of a traditional network firewall.
 To create this human firewall, human beings, or in other words the staff of an organisation, are given the tools to recognise and thwart cyber threats.
 The human firewall is built upon the back of ongoing Security Awareness Training giving everyone the tools to stop hackers.